renns/dsprofile/README.md

 At the point when an interesting execution region has completed, the program code should call the `Events.finish` method.
 As for the `start` method, the `finish` method takes as its parameters the dimensions of the event that has just finished.
-The finish call must have at least the same dimensions (and values) as the corresponding `start` call, since the library uses this information to check that the calls are properly nested.
-The `finish` call can have extra dimensions, which are usually used to pass information that is only known once the evaluation has finished.
+The finish call may have whatever dimensions it likes, which are usually used to pass information that is only known once the evaluation has finished, or could be used to record the cahnges in dimensions during the event being captured.

 For example, in the attribute evaluation case, we might call `finish` as follows.

-    finish ("event" -> "AttrEval", "subject" -> s, "attribute" -> a, "parameter" -> None, "value" -> v, "cached" -> false)
+    finish (ident, "value" -> v, "cached" -> false)

-We can see that the first part of the parameter list is the same in the `start` call.
-In addition, the new `"value"` and `"cached"` dimensions are given values here, because we only know what they are once the attribute occurrence has been fully evaluated.
+We can see that the `ident` we were given earlier is passed in as the first argument and the remaining arguments are dimension tuples.
+In this example, the new `"value"` and `"cached"` dimensions are given values here, because we only know what they are once the attribute occurrence has been fully evaluated.
 As before, the value `v` is an arbitrary object that is the attribute value.
 The `cached` dimension is a Boolean that